-This Area of Learning relates to the development of children’s body control and coordination of large movements, fine manipulative skills, spatial awareness and balance.
-It also focuses on children’s knowledge and understanding of a healthy lifestyle upon which physical well-being depends.
+Physical Development relates to the development of children’s body control and coordination of large movements, fine manipulative skills, spatial awareness and balance.
+It also focuses on children’s knowledge and understanding of a healthy lifestyle which physical well-being depends.

 Physical development focuses on increasing the skill and performance of the body.
 Physical and cognitive development are closely linked, especially during the early years.
-Problems with a child’s physical development can be an indication that the child may have some learning difficulties.
 Physical development can be divided into gross motor skills and fine manipulative skills.
 Throughout the Foundation Phase, children acquire and develop their skills in many ways.

 The sequence of physical development involves firstly gross motor skills that require control of large muscles in the body, arms and legs.
 This is followed by development of fine manipulative skills, which depend on small muscle coordination.
 As children progress and become more confident, improvement in coordination of gross and fine movements will continue to develop and new skills will be learned.
 Children cannot learn a new skill until the muscles are sufficiently developed, and the activities and resources provided should be suitable for their developmental needs.

 The ages at which children accomplish particular physical skills can vary considerably.
 Most children will progress through the same stages of development at their own rate.
 The timing of this development can depend on different influencing factors such as eating habits, emotional development and confidence in tackling new activities